ropensci-archive/bomrang/README.md

 Returns the latest 72 hours weather observations for a station.

-This function accepts four parameters:
+This function accepts four arguments:

 -   `station_name`, The name of the weather station.
 Fuzzy string matching via `base::agrep` is done.